etxhuzyyy/little-lemon-website/README.md

-# My capstone project for the Meta Front-End Developer Professional Certificate
+# Capstone project - Meta Front-End Developer - Professional Certificate

 My capstone project for the Meta Front-End Developer Professional Certificate is like the big finale of my web development training.
 It's where I bring together everything I've learned and put it into action to create something awesome.